 Historically and in general, as income level increases, the proportion of individuals without health insurance decreases.
-The percentage of uninsured in the lower income levels had been decreasing in recent years, likely due in large part to the ACA, and for the most part, continued to decrease in 2018 for those under age 19.5 Adults age 19 to 64 among the lower income levels appeared to have benefitted the most from the ACA and the availability of health insurance, but in 2018 the percentages of low income adults without health insurance increased for every category below 300% of the federal poverty level (Figure 65), likely due in large part to the 2018 removal of the financial tax penalty.
+The percentage of uninsured in the lower income levels had been decreasing in recent years, likely due in large part to the ACA; however, in 2019 this increased among all ages for those with incomes below 200% of the federal poverty level (Figure 65).5 This is likely due in large part to the 2018 removal of the financial tax penalty.
 The national and local political climate must be considered.